ILAG 2023 – Challenges of Access to Justice

 Who’s Coming?

-The 2023 Conference will be hosted in Wasserstein Hall, Milstein Conference Center (2nd Floor) on the Campus of Harvard Law School in Cambridge, MA.
+The 2023 Conference will be hosted at Wasserstein Hall, Milstein Conference Center (2nd Floor) on the Campus of Harvard Law School in Cambridge, MA.

 - How do I get to (and around) Harvard?
 Find key information, including a campus map and travel instructions from the airport here.